berndweiss/cc-meta-analysis-2019/README.md

-# Introduction to Systematic Reviews in International Development, Mannheim, Germany | December 11th-12th, 2019
+#+title: Introduction to Systematic Reviews in International Development, Mannheim, Germany | December 11th-12th, 2019
+#+author: Bernd Weiß

 To start the exercises and the Jupyter notebooks, push the "launch binder" button.
 It hopefully takes only about 30 seconds to start the notebook.
 Then open the folder `/notebooks`.